 Ann Smarty: Unbelievably, I see more and more businesses neglect keyword research.
 They either lack an in-depth analysis or lack integrated approach.
-Keyword research should be integrated into everything you do: Videos, blog posts, customer support “Help” pages, “About” pages.
+Keyword research should be integrated into everything you do: Video marketing, blog posts, customer support “Help” pages, “About” pages.

 Keywords are not just for rankings.
 They help you understand what your customers are searching, and hence analyze the demand and optimize the pages for better user retention.
 Keywords help you address customers’ needs better on your website pages and thus build audience, leads and sales.